-Note: Mean-dependent inequality indices are presented in constant (1983) prices, employing the Consumer Price Index of Agricultural Labourers for the rural areas and the Consumer Price Index of Indisustrial Workers for the urban areas.
+Notes: Mean-dependent inequality indices are presented in constant (1983) prices, employing the CPIAL for the rural areas and the CPIIW for the urban areas.

-Source: Computed Employing Unit Level Data, from Schedule 1.0 on Consumption Expenditure, available on CD-ROM, for the NSS 38th, and 66th Rounds.
+Source: Computed employing unit level data, from Schedule 1.0 on Consumption Expenditure, available on CD-ROM, for the NSS 38th, and 66th Rounds.